bookofproofs/bookofproofs.github.io/_sources/history/19th-century/oseen.md

 * He continued to publish with two papers appearing in 1902.
 * He was appointed as a substitute professor of mathematics at the University of Lund on 1 December 1904 and held this position until 1 October 1906.
 * During this period, Oseen's publications were all in pure mathematics with the exception of three papers, Contribution to the theory of wave motion in currents (Swedish) (1901), Contributions to the theory of wave motion in flows (Swedish) (1902) and On a case of vortex motion in a fluid (Swedish) (1902).
-* In Alfshög, Halland, Sweden, on 30 December 1904, Oseen married Klara Charlotta Strandmark (born 18 September 1879 in Alfshög, died 19 December 1943 in Stockholm).
-* Klara was the daughter of Johan Edvard Strandmark, the headmaster of a High School, and Alida Vilhelmina Ewert.
-* Wilhelm and Klara had four children, Birgitta Oseen, born 4 January 1906, Gunnel Oseen, born 25 July 1907, Gärd Oseen, born 9 July 1909, and Jurd Oseen, born 3 March 1914.
 * Tragically, Gärd died at the age of nine on 14 October 1918.
 * The new advance in Lorentz's research was that he took into account the viscosity of the liquid.
 * This had usually been neglected in previous work, mainly because it considerably complicated the mathematical model.